openpathsampling/openpathsampling/docs/topics/tis_analysis.rst

 in OPS.
 This is relatively simple, and since you are likely to have run MD to ensure that your state is stable (and to select a location for the innermost interface), it is likely that you'll already have enough data to get very precise results.
-When doing this, you'll use the :class:`.FluxDict` object to store the flux.
+When doing this, you'll use the :class:`.DictFlux` object to store the flux.

 The second approach is to calculate the flux using the minus interface.
 This